patojoke/get5/Installing-a-new-server.md

 TODO: create gif-anim

-1. Download TBD-link-here to the location where you want to install your server.
+1. Browse to download page at [github](https://github.com/lenosisnickerboa/csgosl/releases) and download the latest csgosl-windows.zip file to the location where you want to install your server.
 1. Unzip the downloaded file.
 A directory `csgosl` is created.
 1. Double-click the `csgosl` folder, then double-click `csgosl.vbs`.
 1. Click "I understand" button to acknowledge the message dialog about no server being installed.